 Add additional tools to the batch

-Since the batch tools you open are model tools, they can be extended with additional tools to perform a chain of processing steps.
-If you want to extend your batch model, select the Save the batch tool option so the model is saved in a location where you can find and edit it.
+Since the batch tools you use are model tools, they can be extended with additional tools to perform a chain of processing steps.
+If you want to extend your batch model, you must select the Save the batch tool option when creating the batch tool, so the model is saved in a location where you can find and edit it.

-For example, if you started by opening the Add Field tool in batch mode, you may want to extend the Batch Add Field model with the Calculate Field tool so the model first adds a field to a number of datasets, then calculates that field.
+For example, if you started by opening the Add Field tool in batch mode, you may want to extend the Batch Add Field model with the Calculate Field tool so the model first adds a field to a number of datasets, then calculates the values in that field.